rubydevi/blog-app/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Controller specs
-- Processing data
 - Views
+- Forms
+- Validations, Model specs, and n+1 problems

 <p align="right">(<a href="#readme-top">back to top</a>)</p>